Exercises to Correct Breathiness

 Read the following using slight variation for emphasis and

-see how the same sentence has almost as many meanings
+the same sentence has almost as many meanings

 as it has words.